roughnecks/BirbaBot/README.md

 "Manage the keywords: [kw new] foo is bar | [kw new] "foo is bar" is yes, probably foo is bar | [kw add] foo is bar2/bar3 | [kw forget] foo | [kw delete] foo 2/3 | [kw list] | [kw show] foo | [kw find] foo (query only) - [key > nick] spits key to nick in channel; [key >> nick] privmsg nick with key; [key?] ask for key.
 For special keywords usage please read the doc/Factoids.txt help file"

-Keywords have been refactored since V.1.6 to be almost compatible with [infobot](http://www.infobot.org/guide-0.43.x.html) - see the Factoids.txt help below.
+**Keywords have been refactored since V.1.6 to be almost compatible with** [infobot](http://www.infobot.org/guide-0.43.x.html) - see the Factoids.txt help below.

 * Subcommands: new - add - delete - forget - list - show - find

-1. new (store a new fact)

-@kw new BirbaBot is A POE Powered IRC Perl Bot
+1. new (store a new fact): @kw new BirbaBot is A POE Powered IRC Perl Bot

-2. add (add another definition to an existing fact - up to 3)

-@kw add BirbaBot is a cat, see http://it.wikipedia.org/wiki/Birba
+2. add (add another definition to an existing fact - up to 3): @kw add BirbaBot is a cat, see http://it.wikipedia.org/wiki/Birba

-3. delete (remove a definition from a fact who has many)

-@kw delete BirbaBot 2 (definition 2 will be purged from BirbaBot fact)
+3. delete (remove a definition from a fact who has many): @kw delete BirbaBot 2 (definition 2 will be purged from BirbaBot fact)

-4. forget (completely forget about fact and all of its definitions)

-@kw forget BirbaBot
+4. forget (completely forget about fact and all of its definitions): @kw forget BirbaBot

 * Asking the bot for a factoid: